Incompatibility as a resource for programmable quantum instruments: Relationship with Steering and Measurement Incompatibility

-Clearly, each channel assemblage $\pd{\Lambda}\leftarrowtail(\m{E},\pd{M})$ can be regarded as a PID, since by Eq.~\eqref{eq:channel-steering} the non-signaling constraint in Eq.~\eqref{eq:PID} is satisfied.
-Conversely, as we argued in Section~\ref{sec:PID}, due to the equivalence between semi-causality and semi-localizability~\cite{Eggeling-2002a}, each PID $\pd{\Lambda}$ admits a steering decomposition $\pd{\Lambda}\leftarrowtail(\m{E},\pd{M})$, and therefore we can envision a channel steering process going on within each PID, as shown in Fig.~\ref{fig:PID-spatial}.
+Clearly, each channel assemblage $\pd{\Lambda}\leftarrowtail(\m{E},\pd{M})$ can be regarded as a PID, since by Eq.~\eqref{eq:channel-steering} the nonsignaling constraint in Eq.~\eqref{eq:PID} is satisfied.
+Conversely, as we argued in Sec.~\ref{sec:PID}, due to the equivalence between semicausality and semilocalizability~\cite{Eggeling-2002a}, each PID $\pd{\Lambda}$ admits a steering decomposition $\pd{\Lambda}\leftarrowtail(\m{E},\pd{M})$, and therefore we can envision a process of channel steering going on within each PID, as shown in Fig.~\ref{fig:PID-spatial}.
 Then we can observe from Fig.~\ref{fig:PID-simple} that simple PIDs are precisely those that implement unsteerable channel assemblages.
-Likewise, the free simulations of PIDs in Definition~\ref{def:simulation-PID} correspond to transformations of channel assemblages that are realizable via Alice-to-Evan one-way local operations and classical communication (1W-LOCC).
-In this way, the resource theory of PID non-simplicity that we developed in Sections~\ref{sec:PID} and \ref{sec:simulation-PID} can be equivalently interpreted as a resource theory of channel steering.
+Likewise, the free simulations of PIDs in Definition~\ref{def:simulation-PID} correspond to transformations of channel assemblages that are realizable via Alice-to-Evan one-way local operations and classical communication (one-way LOCC).
+In this way, the resource theory of PID nonsimplicity that we developed in Secs.~\ref{sec:PID} and \ref{sec:simulation-PID} can be equivalently interpreted as a resource theory of channel steering.

 The scenario of channel steering reduces to that of EPR steering when the quantum input system $A_0$ is trivial~\cite{Wiseman-2007a, Jones-2007a}.
-In this case, when Evan feeds his part of a bipartite state $\xi^{A_1E}$ into a PMD $\pd{M}$, a state assemblage $\{\rho_{x_1|x_0}\}_{x_0,x_1}$ is generated on Alice's side,
+In this case, when Evan feeds his part of a bipartite state $\xi^{A_1E}$ into a PMD $\pd{M}$, a state assemblage $\{\rho_{x_1|x_0}\}_{x_0,x_1}$ is generated on Alice's side:

-Accordingly, the assemblage $\{\rho_{x_1|x_0}\}_{x_0,x_1}$ is \emph{unsteerable} when it can be induced by a bipartite state $\xi^{A_1E}$ being separable,
+Accordingly, the assemblage $\{\rho_{x_1|x_0}\}_{x_0,x_1}$ is \emph{unsteerable} when it can be induced by a bipartite state $\xi^{A_1E}$ being separable:

 where $\{\eta_g\}_g$ is a state ensemble and $\epsilon_g$ is a state for all $g$.
-In parallel to Eq.~\eqref{eq:PID-simple}, an unsteerable state assemblage $\{\rho_{x_1|x_0}\}_{x_0,x_1}$ demonstrates compatibility by admitting a so-called ``local-hidden-state'' model~\cite{Wiseman-2007a},
+In parallel to Eq.~\eqref{eq:PID-simple}, an unsteerable state assemblage $\{\rho_{x_1|x_0}\}_{x_0,x_1}$ demonstrates compatibility by admitting a so-called ``local-hidden-state'' model~\cite{Wiseman-2007a}:

-where $p_{X_1|X_0G}$ is a classical channel.
+where $\{p_{x_1|x_0,g}\}_{x_0,x_1,g}$ is a classical channel.
 As in channel steering, if the PMD $\pd{M}$ is simple, then the induced state assemblage must be unsteerable.
-Conversely, it has also been proved that all non-simple PMDs are useful to generate \emph{steerable} state assemblages when $\xi^{A_1E}$ is a pure state of maximal Schmidt rank~\cite{Quintino-2014a, Uola-2014a}.
+Conversely, it has also been proved that all nonsimple PMDs are useful to generate \emph{steerable} state assemblages when $\xi^{A_1E}$ is a pure state of maximum Schmidt rank~\cite{Quintino-2014a, Uola-2014a}.